iamteem/redisco/README.rst

 =======
 Redisco
 =======
-An object mapping library for Redis
+A Python object mapping library for Redis

 Description
 -----------